CLS-Genetics/CLS-Genetics.github.io/docs/NCDS.md

 ## All genotyping arrays (none-QCd)

 If you would like to use the none-QCd data you can apply for the data from the separate genotyping chips.
-It is worth noting that these have been generated on different genotyping platforms, have multiple genome builds and different samples were
+It is worth noting that these have been generated on different genotyping platforms, have multiple genome builds and some indiviuals have multiple samples.

 | Data type       | Array       |Number samples |
 | :---            |    :---   |    :---      |    :---  |